 http://s3.amazonaws.com/[YourBucketName]/[filepath].
 For example, my website’s avatar is available at

 If that worked, your assets are now available on S3.
 Now it is time to redirect traffic to them.

 I’m assuming here that your server is using Apache and you have access to your

 .htaccess file.
-If you are using IIS instead,
+If you are using IIS instead, refer to this.

 Remember, always make website backups before doing anything that some guy on the internet tells you to do.